awslabs/aws-well-architected-labs/content/Operational Excellence/200_Labs/200_Build_AWS_Health_Aware_Operation_Change_Process/2_create_ssm_change_template.md

 ### 2.2 Approve the Change Template

 To approve the Change Template, you have to use another user with the SSM Full Access permissions to complete it.
-This step will use the IAM user **approval-user** created by the CloudFormation to accomplish the approval process.
+This step will use the IAM user **walab-approval-user** created by the CloudFormation to accomplish the approval process.

 1. Log out in the AWS Console - click your username in top right corner, and click the **Sign out** button to sign out from your console.
 ![Section2 App Arch](/Operations/200_Build_AWS_Health_Aware_Operation_Change_Process/Images/section2_signout_account.png)